Meet our alumni from India

 - All India Institute of Medical Sciences, IITI DRISHTI CPS Foundation

-The project focuses on improving critical care accessibility by addressing challenges such as limited availability, high costs, and the complexity of managing diverse data in healthcare settings.
+The project focused on improving critical care accessibility by addressing challenges such as limited availability, high costs, and the complexity of managing diverse data in healthcare settings.

 AI-driven adaptive fast charging for electrical vehicles- empowering skills and curriculum development